nock/nock/README.md

 #### Modes

 to set the mode call `nockBack.setMode(mode)` or run the tests with the `NOCK_BACK_MODE` environment variable set before loading nock.
-If the mode needs to be changed programatically, the following is valid: `nockBack.setMode(nockBack.currentMode)`
+If the mode needs to be changed programmatically, the following is valid: `nockBack.setMode(nockBack.currentMode)`

 - wild: all requests go out to the internet, don't replay anything, doesn't record anything